wakeuplabs-io/opraas/docs/research.md

 - A CLI that can handle deployments will be developed.
 - A Web UI to quickly and easily spin off projects will be created.
-- We chose Rust for its performance, cost efficiency, and growing popularity, ensuring reliable and scalable solutions.
+- We chose Rust for its performance, cost efficiency, and growing community support, ensuring reliable and scalable solutions.

 ### CLI

 - CLI for local self-service
 - The CLI will be an implementation of a core Rust package that manages the business logic for creating the blockchain.
 This approach allows us to maintain testable code while also enabling multiple client implementations, including the server itself.
-- We'll distribute the binaries through github releases and make them widely available with an npm package.
+- We'll distribute the binaries through github releases and make them widely available with an npm package that will consume from the first one.
 - To allow for a more flexible build process we'll avoid hardcoding the build process like most current solutions do and instead we'll just pull docker files into the infra directory as shown below.
 This will allow us to support most cases while staying relevant in case the user decides to go custom.
 Also this reduces our dependencies to basically Docker.
 - Sources will be downloaded from github releases.

 Commands provided:

 - `new`: It'll create a new folder with a template config for the user to review and run a setup on.
 In particular `.env`, `config.toml`, `README.md` and `.gitignore` will be created
-- `setup`: It'll download sources and infra based on what the user specified in the config
+- `init`: It'll download sources and infra based on what the user specified in the config
 - `build <artifact>`: Compiles each of the artifacts and generates a corresponding docker image.
-- `dev`: It'll spin up a local `anvil` testnet node forking the l1 chain, deploy contracts to it using the user configuration and start all the nodes for the user to test his chain locally.
+- `dev`: It'll spin up a local testnet node forking the l1 chain, deploy contracts to it using the user configuration and install the infrastructure helm in a local testing kubernetes.
-- `deploy <contracts | infra>`:
+- `deploy <contracts | infra | all>`:
   - `contracts`: Deploys contracts to l1 and generates `genesis.json` and `rollup.json`
-  - `infra`: Publishes images to the user repository, updates the values.yaml from the helm, confirms with the user and applies the terraform config.
+  - `infra`: Updates the default values.yaml file from the helm with latest config file and deploys the infrastructure to the cloud provider through terraform (initially aws).
-  - If no option is provided we'll first deploy the contracts and follow up with the infra.
+  - `all` Deploys contracts and follows with infra
   - With a full config available, we can run also do a setup and a build from this command.
 This will be the starting point when coming from the ui.
 - `inspect <contracts | infra>`:
-  - `contracts`: Lists deployed contracts
+  - `contracts`: Lists deployed contracts and other relevant information
   - `infra`: Showcases terraform outputs, indicating relevant urls and statuses.
 Among others here user will be pointed to monitoring tools.
 - `monitor <onchain | offchain>`:
   - `onchain`: Will be a wrappers around [monitorism](https://docs.optimism.io/builders/chain-operators/tools/chain-monitoring#monitorism) and [dispute-mon](https://docs.optimism.io/builders/chain-operators/tools/chain-monitoring#dispute-mon) customized to the user chain.